-170. Among EU countries, long-term care has been defined as the organization and delivery of a broad range of services and assistance to people who are limited in their ability to function independently on a daily basis over an extended period.
+174. Among EU countries, long-term care has been defined as the organization and delivery of a broad range of services and assistance to people who are limited in their ability to function independently on a daily basis over an extended period.
 The services may be provided in a variety of settings including institutional, residential - i.e. in supported living arrangements other than nursing homes - or home care.
 Mixed forms of residential care and (internally or externally provided) care services exist in the form of assisted living facilities, sheltered housing, etc., for which a wide range of national arrangements and national labels exist.
 At the same time, long-term care comprises a mix of both health and social components, therefore pertaining to both health and social sectors.
 This complexity is a challenge when it comes to defining a clear, understandable and feasible boundary between the two long-term components: health care and social care.

-171. The per cent of the population receiving institutional care can (at least in part) be used as the indicator for access to long-term care.
+175. The percentage of the population receiving institutional care can (at least in part) be used as the indicator for access to long-term care.
 Statistics for this indicator are commonly and routinely produced among UNECE countries.
-Other proposed indicators of access to care (physical, psychological, and social) were less well defined.
+Other proposed indicators of access to care (physical, psychological, and social), including the quality of care (e.g. the level of training received by caregivers) were less well defined.
 Further conceptual and methodological work is needed for operationalizing indicators on this topic.